dialex/start-testing/docs/tools/toolbox.md

 - [Testing library](https://testing-library.com/): methods to query the DOM like how the user finds elements on the page
 - 💯 [the-internet](https://the-internet.herokuapp.com/): examples of UI components, ready for your automation experiments
 - 🤷‍♂️ [Stryker](https://stryker-mutator.io/): mutation testing for JavaScript/.NET

+## Exploration in testing

+- [ExploratoryTesting](https://chrome.google.com/webstore/detail/exploratory-testing-chrom/khigmghadjljgjpamimgjjmpmlbgmekj) (extension): report bugs, ideas, notes and questions as you explore; export as HTML

 ## Productivity